unifiedjs/github-tools/readme.md

 These tools work well with our [`npm-tools`][npm-tools].
 The plan is to merge them together in some pluggable way in the future.

+P.S. to run this, you need a `GITHUB_TOKEN` in env.

 [unified]: https://github.com/unifiedjs

 [npm-tools]: https://github.com/unifiedjs/npm-tools